50 Secrets Hospitals Don't Want to Tell You | Reader's Digest - Reader's Digest

 Content continues below ad

-37. Being Transferred?
-Speak Up
+Being transferred?
+Speak up

 iStock/Enrico Flanchini